sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d03_odm_lab/exercise.md

 **Create an object constructor called Model**

 1. Define a function called Model.
 The model will have these properties:
-  - has a parameter called `name`
+  - a parameter called `name`
-  - has a property `type` that is assigned the parameter `name`
+  - a property `type` that is assigned the parameter `name`
-  - has an empty array named data
+  - an empty array named data
-  - has an identification number `_id` assigned to 0.
+  - an identification number `_id` assigned to 0.
 2. Set the model's prototype to an empty `{}` (object literal).

    ```js